Compare perphenazine vs. Geodon

 Trilafon (perphenazine) is a good medicine for schizophrenia, but it can make you gain weight.

-Geodon (Ziprasidone) treats bipolar disorder and schizophrenia, and causes fewer side effects than similar medicines.
-It’s not a good choice if you have heart problems.
+Geodon (ziprasidone) treats bipolar disorder and schizophrenia with fewer side effects than similar medications, but has a risk of abnormal heart rhythm.

 - Trilafon (perphenazine) can be much cheaper than other medicines.

 - Trilafon (perphenazine) is less likely to cause heart problems or changes in blood pressure.

 - Geodon (ziprasidone) effectively stabilizes mood in schizophrenia and bipolar disorder.

 - Compared to other antipsychotics, this drug has a lower risk of weight gain, high blood sugars, and high cholesterol.

 - Geodon (ziprasidone) capsule is available as a generic.